-The experimental design relies on three experimental groups : treated workers (the "treated group"), untreated workers in treated areas (the "control group"), untreated workers in non-treated areas (the "super control" group).
+The experimental design relies on three experimental groups: treated workers (the "treated group"), untreated workers in treated areas (the "control group"), untreated job seekers in non-treated areas (the "super control" group).

 The steps taken to implement the experiment were very similar to those described in Crépon et al. (2013).
 Randomization was implemented at both the labor market and individual levels.
 There are 856 public unemployment agencies, scattered across France.
 Each agency represents a small labor market, within which we may observe treatment externalities which may arise from information spillovers or displacement effects.
 On the other hand, the agencies cover areas that are sufficiently large, and workers in France are sufficiently immobile, that we can assume that no spillovers take place across areas covered by different agencies.
 To identify spillovers, we used a "super control" group as in Crépon et al. (2013).
-First we stratified our sample at the agency level.14 Within each stratum we randomly divided the 856 agencies into three groups that covered areas similar in size and with comparable local populations.
-One of the three groups consists of the non-treated areas, i.e. the "super control" group.
-The two other groups consist of the treated areas.
-Half of job seekers in the treated areas have been effectively treated (i.e. received emails).
+First we stratified our sample at the agency level.
+Within each stratum we randomly divided the 856 agencies into two groups that covered areas similar in size and with comparable local populations.
+One of the two groups consists of the non-treated areas, i.e. the "super control" group.
+The other group consists of the treated areas.
 For each treated area, we stratified the job seekers.
-Within each stratum we randomly assigned treatment with a probability of one-half.
+Within each stratum we randomly assigned treatment with a probability of one-half, making half of job seekers in the treated areas effectively treated (i.e. received emails).
+Table 1 summarizes the experimental lay-out.